sftpplus/sftpplus-docs/src/doc_source/guides/docker.rst

 update this documentation soon.

-As the Docker container environment is a bit different than a normal Unix daemon, minor configuration changes are required to make full use of the infrastructure provided by a Docker container.
+As the Docker container environment is a bit different than a normal Unix environment, minor configuration changes are required to make full use of the infrastructure provided by a Docker container.

 The SFTPPlus process can be started in the foreground,